yunapahk/props_pracitce_react/README.md

 console.log('this is cardsArr:', cardsArr)
 ```

-:thumbsup: Click on the thumbs up when your done.
+:thumbsup: Click on the thumbs up when done.

 <hr>